petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/displaying-object-entries.md

 ## Adding Entries to Navigation Menus

 Since Objects are integrated with the info framework, you can add Object entries to navigation menus to provide quick access.
-All published Objects are automatically listed as available sources for menu elements.
+All published Objects automatically appear as available sources for menu elements.
 See [Using the Navigation Menus Application](../../site-building/site-navigation/using-the-navigation-menus-application.md) for more information.

 ## Additional Information